-- It has a viable track record delivering loans to small businesses; - It employs policies and practices consistent with the purpose and requirements of the program; - It can demonstrate that it has the institutional capacity to implement and deliver the program effectively through the use of predominantly in-house staff and internal competencies; - It is not established as a religious or political organization; and - It has an established office in Louisiana.
+It has a viable track record delivering loans to small businesses;

+- It employs policies and practices consistent with the purpose and requirements of the program; - It can demonstrate that it has the institutional capacity to implement and deliver the program effectively through the use of predominantly in-house staff and internal competencies; - It is not the subject of an outstanding finding or directive issued by OCD in connection with any other loan or grant issued by OCD, unless corrective action acceptable to OCD has been implemented; - · It is not established as a religious or political organization; and - It has an established office in Louisiana.

-OCD-DRU will review and designate Respondent Subrecipients for eligibility under HCDA Section 105(a) 15, as per the policy and procedure detailed in the "OCD-DRU Procedures for Designating a Subrecipient or Subgrantee to Carry Out Eligible Activities Described Under HCDA Section 105(a) 15."
-Respondent Subrecipients may not be eligible under the program if OCD-DRU cannot designate them under HCDA 105(a) 15.
+OCD will review and designate Respondent Subrecipients for eligibility under HCDA Section 105(a) 15, as per the policy and procedure detailed in the "OCD Procedures for Designating a Subrecipient or Subgrantee to carry out eligible activities described under HCDA Section 105(a) 15."
+Respondent Subrecipients may not be eligible under the program if OCD cannot designate them under HCDA 105(a) 15.
 However, should the state choose to engage the Subrecipient without designating them under HCDA 105(a)15, loans will meet the eligible activity of HCDA 105(a)17 and loan repayments generated by those awarded businesses shall be considered program income.
-Program income generated under this program may be required to return to the state or OCD-DRU may authorize Subrecipients to expend program income on other CDBG-DR eligible activities, subject to approval by OCD-DRU in its sole discretion.
+Program income generated under this program may be required to return to the state or OCD may authorize Subrecipients to expend program income on other CDBG-DR eligible activities, subject to approval by OCD in its sole discretion.